the-maestro-star/AirGames/ReadMe.md

 - If you win, enjoy a 🎉 confetti blast to celebrate!

 ## 🥳 Enjoy the Game!
-- We hope you have fun playing the Rock-Paper-Scissors Gesture Game.
+- Hope you have fun playing the Rock-Paper-Scissors Gesture Game.
 Feel free to contribute, report bugs, or suggest improvements!